cosmosclassroom/cosmosintheclassroom/src/sphys/p3_force_collisions/p3l2-distracted-driving/p3l2_flexbook.md

 ### The Relationship Between Space and Time
 All change occurs over time, and understanding an object's position in space requires knowing its position in time.
 Motion is inherently tied to the passage of time, as an object's location can only be described relative to specific moments.
 This connection between space and time is fundamental to analyzing and predicting motion in all of physics.

 > 1. Use two new strips of paper to reconstruct a timeline of each driver stopping.
 >2.
-Determine and record time at which each important position was reached.
+Determine and record the time at which each important position was reached.
 Label each point with a corresponding position (example: the car was at position $x_0$ at the time $t_0$)

 Table 1.
 Position and time data for a non-distracted driver reacting to an obstacle.